Break-Through-Tech/State-Street-1C-kickstarter-crowdfunding-recommendation-engine/Challenge-Project-Overview.md

 **Location:** [Kickstarter Projects Dataset](https://www.kaggle.com/datasets/kemical/kickstarter-projects)

 ### Key Details
-- Publicly available Kickstarter dataset (Numerical / Quantitative, Text) in CSV/TSV and Excel formats.
+- [Brief description of what's in the data]
-- Limited number of missing entries; explore EDA for better understanding.
+- [Any known limitations or preprocessing needed]
 - [Link to data dictionary or documentation, if available]

 ---